Peter-coding/Peter-coding/README.md

 - 👋 Hi, I’m @Peter
-- 👀 I’m interested in programming, I like to write programmes which make my life easier.
+- 👀 I’m interested in programming, I like to write programmes which makes my life easier.
 - 🌱 I’m currently studying IT engineering.
 - 💞️ I’m looking to collaborate on little projects, which help me to learn coding.